Newex/PartialSourceGen/README.md

     - Is only a getter
     - Is an expression bodied property (only getter)
     - If any of the above conditions holds true, the original type will be unchanged.
+- Any methods or fields that are referenced from a property will be included in the partial class

 # References